 You get the idea, right?
 Have we just lost all common sense?
 Do we truly need these warning labels?
 What happened to survival of the fittest?
 At this point with all of these warning labels, it seems everyone should survive forever.
 Nothing is dangerous and yet we’re more scared of everything.

 I hope my sarcasm doesn’t hurt anyone’s feelings.
-Maybe I should start with a caution…
+Maybe I should have started with a caution…